 In 2001 the Tampa tragedy hit the headlines, and the Australian population learned, for the first time, about the plight of asylum seekers attempting to enter our country by boat.
 One morning in 2003 a small group of friends met for coffee and soon began discussing the latest news about asylum seekers.
 These kindly women were horrified that people could come here and go hungry in a land of plenty.
 They decided to meet monthly and collect non-perishable food which would be given to the Asylum Seekers’ Resource Centre.
 And so the Montmorency Asylum Seekers’ Support Group was born.

-Fourteen years later it still exists……. think for a moment about that.
-Fourteen years!
+Sixteen years later it still exists…….and reaches way beyond the suburb of Montmorency.
+Think for a moment about that.
+Sixteen years!
 Over those 14 years, Australia built an indelible reputation for cruelty, selfish rejection of those in need and shameful defiance of international condemnation.
-And for 14 years the Montmorency Asylum Seekers’ Support Group has spoken out against those policies, lobbied those who make them and helped those hurt by them.
+And for 16 years the Montmorency Asylum Seekers’ Support Group has spoken out against those policies, lobbied those who make them and helped those hurt by them.